awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-ecs-web-server-cdk.md

 # and so on for another few hundred lines
 ```

-To actually deploy the service in your AWS account, issue `cdk deploy`\.
-You'll be asked to approve the IAM policies the AWS CDK has generated\.
+To deploy the service in your AWS account, run the `cdk deploy` command in your application's main directory\.
+You're asked to approve the IAM policies that the AWS CDK generated\.

-Deployment will take several minutes\.
-You'll see the AWS CDK create quite a number of resources\.
-The last few lines of the output from the deployment include the public hostname of the load balancer and an HTTP URL for your new Web server\.
+The deployment takes several minutes during which the AWS CDK creates several resources\.
+The last few lines of the output from the deployment include the load balancer's public hostname and your new web server's URL\.
+They are as follows\.

 ```
 Outputs: